Transipedia/kmerexplor/README.md

 Associated to the tags file, KmerExploR includes a configuration file.
 It is used to reference kmers by categories (ex: Orientation, Mycoplasma) and display some parameters for graphs.
 It is strongly linked to the tags file.
 When you set your own tag file, you also have to specify you own matching config file.

- Example for one categorie :
+ Example for one category :

 ```